marcsze/swc_introR_lessonStuff/IntroR_Day1.md

 }
 ```
 * Demonstrate a few examples
-* Mention that R has an automatic reutrn but we will specify the return for our lesson for clarity
+* Mention that R has an automatic return but we will specify the return for our lesson for clarity
 * Try examples without the return

 #### Composing Functions